Wakefield Workers’ Compensation Lawyer

 The Massachusetts workers’ compensation system provides coverage for workers who have suffered injuries or contracted illnesses on the job, even if the injured worker was negligent in causing their own injury.
 All workers whose injuries or medical condition requires them to be off work for more than five days qualify for these benefits.
 Eligible workers can seek payment of their medical expenses and partial wage replacement from workers’ compensation.

 However, the workers’ compensation insurance carrier may deny claims, offer to pay reduced claims, or otherwise try to minimize work-related illnesses or injuries.
 In this situation, employees do have the right to dispute the denied claim and fight for the benefits that they deserve.
 However, challenging the denials of claims may be more productive with the assistance of a Wakefield workers’ compensation lawyer.

 Talk to a Wakefield Workers’ Compensation Attorney for Help

 Factory explosions, construction site mishaps, and faulty work environments could merit a workers’ compensation claim.
-If employees experience a denial, reduction, or termination of their workers’ compensation benefits, a Wakefield workers’ compensation lawyer may be able to assist them. to get started on your case, call today to schedule a free consultation.
+If employees experience a denial, reduction, or termination of their workers’ compensation benefits, a Boston workers’ compensation lawyer may be able to assist them. to get started on your case, call today to schedule a free consultation.